 Often in most groups of oral listeners there will be someone young and educated enough who can read.
 So that person becomes the one who checks with the Bible and verifies the story for the group.
 Then simply follow the same normal DBS pattern.

 A skilled oral discipler will eventually memorise up to fifty or more stories from scripture that they can use at a moment’s notice on the street or in a village.
-These story-tellers are having a huge effect for the Gospel among illiterate West African herdsmen and women of the Sahara Desert who were previously almost unreachable for Jesus.
+These master story-tellers are having a huge effect for the Gospel among illiterate West African herdsmen and women of the Sahara Desert who were previously almost unreachable for Jesus using traditional methods.

 - Memorise the story completely yourself and practice it.